automl/auto-sklearn/CONTRIBUTING.md

     pip install pre-commit
     pre-commit run --all-files
     ```
-    *   The reason we use a code standard (e.g. `flake8` )is to make sure that when we review code:
+    *   The reason we use a code standard like `flake8` is to make sure that when we review code:
         *   There are no extra blank spaces and blank lines.
         *   Lines don't end up too long
         *   Code from multiple source keeps a similar appearance.
     *   We perform static type checking with `mypy` as this can remove a majority of bugs, before a test is even run.
-        It points out programmer errors and what makes compiled languages so safe so that is why we try to use it as much as possible.
+        It points out programmer errors and is what makes compiled languages so safe.
         If you are new to Python types, or stuck with how something should be 'typed', please feel free to push the pull request in the following steps and we should be able to help you out.
     * If interested, the configuration for `pre-commit` can be found in `.pre-commit-config.yaml`